It Will Rain: Reception

 In a mixed review, HitFix's Melinda Newman felt the recording "has the dated feel of a song from the '80s, perhaps because of the drum track."
 The "few chord changes" reminded her of "Wild Horses" by The Rolling Stones.
 Newman also said that "Against All Odds" by Phil Collins would be a more suitable choice for the soundtrack than "It Will Rain".
 Similarly, Simon Vozick-Levinson of Rolling Stone also drew a comparison to "Wild Horses" by The Rolling Stones, feeling an "overheated romantic dialogue" and "similarly melodramatic" as in "Grenade", adding that the "real point is the song's desperately yearning melody."
 Vozick-Levinson ranked the single three out of five stars.
 PopDust compared the recording to "Grenade", "yet somehow...more dramatic".
 However, the song was "nothing if not competent" and Mars's vocals were praised.
 It was Mars's fourth-best single by that time if released "with no tie-in".
-The reviewer assured that the singer has done better in "dramatic and romantic" and by comparison it was "a gentle drizzle that comes and goes with little impression."
+The reviewer assured that the singer has done better in "dramatic and romantic" and by comparison it was "a gentle drizzle that comes and goes".

 On the other hand, Tris McCall from NJ.com criticized the track for its "radio-friendliness", which is evident "from the digital echo on his voice to the sudden beat drop at the beginning of the second verse".
 Nevertheless, McCall admitted that "It Will Rain" was "another monster hit", and it had "genuine grit and emotional heft", notwithstanding, hard to find since it was "bathe[d]... in strings and marinate[d]... in backing vocals".
 Dallas Observer's Shahryar Rivzi gave a harsh critique of the recording saying that it was an "accessible way to present unrealistic ideas about romance".
-The track first piano chords are suitable for "teen drama shows".
 Its lyrics "present Bruno as either a vampire or a werewolf" and the "iffy drug reference" ("If you ever leave me, baby / leave some morphine at my door.") is a "relatively "safe" reference to drugs" and Mars "meant to ease the pain of losing the subject instead of making the user "realize"."
 Rivzi continued its criticism to the lyrics, "I'll pick up these broken pieces till I'm bleeding", resembles the "masochism" in "Grenade".

 At the 2013 ASCAP Pop Music Awards it was one of the winners of Most Performed Songs.
 "It Will Rain" was nominated for Choice Music: Single by a Male Artist at the 2012 Teen Choice Awards.